awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_filter-findings.md

 1. To save the specified attributes and their values \(filter criteria\) as a filter, select **Save**\.
 Enter the filter name and description, and then choose **Done**\.

-## Filter criteria<a name="filter_criteria"></a>
+## Filter attributes<a name="filter_criteria"></a>

  When you create filters or sort findings using the API operations, you must specify filter criteria in JSON\.
 These filter criteria correlate to a finding's details JSON\.
-The following table contains a list of the console display names for filter criteria and their equivalent JSON field names\.
+The following table contains a list of the console display names for filter attributes and their equivalent JSON field names\.

 | Console field name | JSON field name |